 - Take advantage of any anti-phishing features offered by your email client and web browser.

 - Use and enforce the use of multi-factor authentication.

-The NCUA encourages credit unions to review the Cybersecurity and Infrastructure Security Agency’s Shields-Up website (opens new window), which provides information about cybersecurity threats, including several resources and mitigation strategies.
+The NCUA encourages credit unions to review the Cybersecurity and Infrastructure Security Agency’s Shields-Up website (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) , which provides information about cybersecurity threats, including several resources and mitigation strategies.

 The NCUA recently created the Automated Cybersecurity Evaluation Toolbox or ACET, for federally insured credit unions to use when evaluating their levels of cybersecurity preparedness.
 The ACET is a downloadable, standalone app developed to be a holistic cybersecurity resource for your credit union.
 ACET incorporates appropriate standards and practices established for financial institutions and across the cybersecurity discipline, like the Federal Financial Institutions Examination Council’s IT Examination Handbooks and the National Institute of Standards and Technology’s Cybersecurity Framework.

 The ACET is an excellent resource — especially if your credit union is small or has limited resources.
 It is available to you from the NCUA at no cost and credit unions can find the tool on the agency’s website at www.ncua.gov/cybersecurity.

 Also, know that the NCUA will never call, text, or contact you on social media to ask for money, personal information, or your login credentials for systems, like MERIT or your credit union’s network.

 I encourage you to review this letter and to contact your NCUA Regional Office or state supervisory authority if you have any questions on this subject.